Last Update: 10/13/19

 Conditions caused by a slip and fall like ankle pain or being unable to participate in regular activities are called non-economic damages, and they include:

-Different Lifestyles Mean Different Problems for Ankle Injury Victims
+Different Lifestyles Mean Different Issues To Consider When Valuing An Ankle Injury Claim

 Not all ankle injury victims face the same outcomes.
 It is not just a matter of the different type of injury — break or strain, bone or tendon.
 There are many other factors that come into play when determining the amount of compensation it will take to make a victim whole.